NikitaAvvakumov/NikitaAvvakumov.github.io/_posts/2015-10-31-how-constant-are-your-constants.md

 was that the class variable was irreversibly modified by a poorly designed instance method.

-The problem of inintentionally changing a constant's value can be mitigated somewhat by Ruby's object freezing.
-However, this freezing is shallow and applies to the object itself but not to its componets.
+The problem of unintentionally changing a constant's value can be mitigated somewhat by Ruby's object freezing.
+However, this freezing is shallow and applies to the object itself but not to its components.
 Again, using an array as an example:

 {% highlight ruby %}
  :001 > ary = [1, 2]